Spyobird/fast-game-ext/README.md

 ## Installation

+Try out this plugin in your own browser!

-If you trust me enough that I am not injecting malware into your browser, you can try out this plugin in your own browser!
+That's if you trust me enough that I am not injecting malware into your browser.
+Anyways the source code is right here for you to peruse.

 **Download plugin from the releases page**